 The Tower of London is surrounded and includes a huge stone wall that is open to explore and walk around.
 You get a great view of the Thames at points along this walk so make sure you have energy to do it!

 You can spend an hour or 5 exploring the Tower of London and we found it took a good 2 hours to visit the whole thing and spot an infamous raven or two.
-The Tower of London is just a short walk from Tower Bridge, which is also worth a visit.
+The Tower of London is just a short walk from Tower Bridge, which is also worth a visit and another historic place to visit in the UK.
 You can walk across the Bridge, photograph it from either side or even go inside it to see the Exhibition.

 I hope this blog has helped you with your next visit to London, any questions then pop them in the comments below!
 Don’t forget to check out our mini-guide to London and our top free things to do in London!